jelaxshan/tesla/README.md

 <a name="information" />

 ### Useful information

-I focused on separate logic from presentation layer of component, so components are created according to this scheme:
-- **index.tsx** - main file with component declaration.
-You can put here a React Hooks features (eg.: useState, useEffects etc.), prepare component props, do some base logic etc. This file should return component view layer with component props set.
-- **Component.tsx** - file with view layer of component.
-- **Component.styled.tsx** - file with component style declaration.
-- **handlers.ts** - file where You can place useful function for component.

 Before you commit or push something on repository, Husky will run code lints and tests.